philiptran218/Dungeon_Mania_Specification/README.md

 </td>
 <td>
-Saves the current game state with the given name.
+Saves the current game state with the given name so that if the application is terminated, the current game state can be reloaded and play can continue from where it left off.
 </td>
 </tr>